Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors worldwide.

 *NOT charged as a percentage - we use % here as a guide only.

-I am happy to schedule a call with you or to send you more information - just contact me using the button below and send us some specifics on your company and capital raising plans.
+I am happy to schedule a call with you to help you assess if Reg A+ is a good fit for your company and your liquidity goals, and to send you more information - just contact me using the button below and send specifics on your company and capital raising plans.
 And in the meantime, I wish you great success!

 CEO Manhattan Street Capital